adminph-de/ps-powerbi-asr-report/README.md

 ## Prerequisites

 You need an installed [PowerShell](https://docs.microsoft.com/en-us/powershell/) or, if you like to do it on Microsoft Visual Studio Code, you can try the Remote-Connection and let the code run in an isolated Docker container.
-Find the instruction of how to run here [Using Azure PowerShell in Docker](https://docs.microsoft.com/en-us/powershell/azure/azureps-in-docker?view=azps-4.4.0).
+Find the instruction on how to run here [Using Azure PowerShell in Docker](https://docs.microsoft.com/en-us/powershell/azure/azureps-in-docker?view=azps-4.4.0).
 It can be helpful if you use a macOS or Linux.

 Running the script in the end, you need the Azure "AZ" module installed.
 Here the simple installation (it works the same way in the Docker container)
 [InstallAzure Module "AZ"](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.4.0)